 Now you can gain access to the lower face plate panel.
 You don't actually need to unclip it as the accessories button panel is clipped into it.

 You can pull that out with it, and unplug the connectors.
 Pull the knob out, pull the iDrive selector out too.

 The SMG surround can be pulled out easily, however don't pull too hard as you need to unplug connectors for the EDC, Power, ESC and DriveLogic.

 That's it - once those are off, use a trim tool to pull near the iDrive buttons and voila.

 The Door Panels

-Get ready - and expect to fail a few times.
+Get ready to fail a few times.

 I suggest you begin with the rear doors: they're the most challenging, yet those you'll rarely look at.

 The front doors are easier: they only have 1x leather covered screw and you have direct access to the bolts to remove the OE trims and install the new ones.